Perceivable

 1.4.3 Contrast (minimum) (Level AA)

-Earlier, I mentioned some research that found 66% of WCAG fails were due to missing alt text.
+Earlier, I mentioned some research that found 58.2% of WCAG fails were due to missing alt text.
 This was the second most common reason for failure.
-The most common reason, at 86.3%, is poor colour contrast.
-I wrote a post about colour contrast a while ago, but I am now producing some application specific guidance to supplement this.
+The most common reason, at 81% (2024), is poor colour contrast.
+You can learn more about colour contrast in the following posts:

 1.4.4 Resize text (Level AA)